Sean-Dickey-thycotic-com/ssi-docs/splunk/config/using-splunk.md

 ### Secret Server Reported Events

-The following table is a complete list of events in SS’s syslog.
+The following table is a complete list of events in Secret Server’s syslog.
 Both `Event Name` and  `Event ID` are contained in the log, as well as the data fields that apply to the event.

 #### Secret Server Data Fields